majidghafoorzade/dominit/README.md

 # dominit
 Simple Object to DOM Element generator for JavaScript

-Writing a Javascript object, convert it to DOM element simply using Dominit!
+Write a Javascript object, convert it to DOM element simply using Dominit!

 Ultra lightweight(~0.5kb!) and high performance